What is LVR or loan to value ratio?

 Published Fri 3 May 2024 • 6 min read

-When you’re looking for a home loan, one of the numbers especially worth knowing is your ‘loan-to-value ratio’ (LVR).
+When you’re looking for a home loan, one of the numbers especially worth knowing is your ‘loan to value ratio’ (LVR).
 Here’s a quick background on LVR, why it’s so important and how you can improve yours.

-What does loan-to-value ratio mean?
+What does loan to value ratio mean?

-Loan-to-value ratio (LVR) is a percentage showing your home loan amount compared to your property’s value.
+Loan to value ratio (LVR) is a percentage showing your home loan amount compared to your property’s value.

 How is LVR calculated?